Module 4: Marketing Your Rental Vacancy – LandlordPass

 • ✖ "Canadian citizens only" — place of origin is protected.

 The exception: if you are sharing sleeping, bathroom, or cooking facilities with the tenant (roommate situation), section 10(2)(a) exempts you from some of these restrictions.
-Also, buildings reserved exclusively for persons 55+ are exempt on age and family status grounds (s.
+Buildings reserved exclusively for persons 55+ are exempt on age and family status grounds (s.
 10(2)(b)).

 What to Remember from This Module

 • In a soft market, tenants compare multiple listings.
-Clear, complete ads with strong photos win more showings and better applicants than minimal postings.
+Clear, complete ads with strong photos and a video walkthrough win more showings and better applicants than minimal postings.

 • Respond quickly with an auto-reply and pre-screening form so serious tenants move smoothly into your viewing and screening process.

-• BC’s Human Rights Code limits what you can say in ads.
+• BC's Human Rights Code limits what you can say in ads — and in person.
 Describe the unit and location, not preferred types of tenants.
+Real Tribunal cases show the cost of getting it wrong.

 • Batch showings and same-day follow-up reduce vacancy days without pressure tactics.